sajya/sajya.github.io/source/docs/authentication.md

 }
 ```

-You should not do this, the exchange format does not imply authentication since this is not part of his duties.
+It would be best if you did not do this.
+The exchange format does not imply authentication since this is not part of his duties.
 The best solution is to transfer such data in the headers.

- > Each client request to the server must contain all the information necessary to fulfill this request, without storing any context on the server-side.
+ > Each client request to the server must contain all the information necessary to fulfill this request without storing any context on the server-side.
 The session state is entirely stored on the client-side.

  ----

 ## HTTP Basic Authentication

-For example, we implement `HTTP Basic Authentication`, for this, define the middleware that calls the `onceBasic` method.
+For example, we implement `HTTP Basic Authentication` to define the middleware that calls the `onceBasic` method.
 If the `onceBasic` method does not return a response, the request can be passed on to the application:

 ```php
 namespace App\Http\Middleware;